BIOL3272-5272/biostats2020/_pages/assignments.md

 ### Quizzes and Classwork

-- **DUE 4/13.** Work on assessmnet 5 and/or talk to yaniv about project.
+- **DUE 4/13.** Work on assessment 5 and/or talk to yaniv about project.
 No quiz.
 - **DUE 4/15.**
 - **DUE 4/17.**